shervinea/cheatsheet-translation/fr/cs-229-probability.md

 **7. Axiom 2 ― The probability that at least one of the elementary events in the entire sample space will occur is 1, i.e:**

-&#10230; Axiome 2 ― La probabilité qu'au moins un des évènements élementaires de tout l'univers se produise est 1, i.e.
+&#10230; Axiome 2 ― La probabilité qu'au moins un des évènements élémentaires de tout l'univers se produise est 1, i.e.

 <br>